bevacqua/horsey/readme.markdown

 ### `form`

-The `form` the input belongs to.
+The `form` your `el` belongs to.
 If provided, the autocomplete list will be hidden whenever the form is submitted.

 # API